cetz-package/cetz/src/draw/shapes.typ

   },)
 }

-/// Draws a line, more than two points can be given to create a line-strip.
+/// Draws a line.
+More than two points can be given to create a line-strip.
 ///
 /// ```typc example
 /// line((-1.5, 0), (1.5, 0))